OfficeDev/outlook-dev-docs/docs/add-ins/quick-start.md

     cd my-outlook-addin
     ```

-1. Use the Yeoman generator to create an Outlook add-in project.
+1. Use the Yeoman generator to create an Outlook Add-in project.
 Run the following command and then answer the prompts as follows:

     ```Shell
     yo office